Financial reporting: a guide for small businesses

 Tracks income and expenses

 Financial reports show you exactly where your money comes from and where it goes.
-This visibility helps you:
+This visibility helps you make better decisions across every area of your business.

 Ensures compliance

 Accurate financial reports help you meet tax obligations and avoid penalties.
-In the US, businesses often follow Generally Accepted Accounting Principles (GAAP), though alternative frameworks exist for cases when GAAP financial statements are not required.
+In the US, businesses often follow Generally Accepted Accounting Principles (GAAP), though alternative frameworks exist when GAAP financial statements aren't required.

 Good reporting also makes tax time less stressful.
 The IRS provides dedicated resources for small businesses with assets under $10 million.
 When your records are organized, filing is faster and you're less likely to miss deductions or make costly errors.